 Get Up Early To Write

 Try getting up early in the morning and writing for an hour or two before work.
 This is an excellent way to build up your word count each week.
-It’s also good for motivation – when you sit down to write in the morning, there’s nothing stopping you from doing so.*
+It’s also good for motivation – when you sit down to write in the morning, nothing is stopping you from doing so.

 Set A Goal – And Stick To It!